ecmwf-ifs/field_api/Readme.md

 ## Supported compilers
 The library has been tested with the nvhpc toolkit from Nvidia, version 23.9/24.5 and is continually tested with newer releases.
-Please note that GPU offload is currently only supported for Nvidia compilers.
-It has also been tested on CPU (-DENABLE_ACC=OFF) with GCC 12/14, Intel 2021 and CCE17.
+Please note that GPU offload is currently only supported for the NVHPC and ROCm-AFAR (release 22.2 onwards) toolchains .
+It has also been tested on CPU (-DENABLE_ACC=OFF) with GCC, Intel (classic and LLVM), CCE and LLVM-flang.

 # Field API types